apache/jackrabbit-filevault-package-maven-plugin/src/site/markdown/classifiers.md

 Validation
 ------

-In contrast to metadata and package generation, the validation-package goal supports multiple classifiers (and by that multiple packages) in one execution.
+In contrast to metadata and package generation the `validation-package` goal supports multiple classifiers (and by that multiple packages) in one execution.
 You can either use configuration parameter `classifier` (for validating the attached artifact with the given classifier) or `classifiers` (for validating all attached artifacts matching one of the given classifiers).